Unstructured-IO/unstructured/docs/source/api.rst

 Get Support
 ***********

-Should you require any assistance or have any questions regarding the Unstructure API, please contact our support team at `support@unstructured.io <mailto:support@unstructured.io>`__.
+Should you require any assistance or have any questions regarding the Unstructured API, please contact our support team at `support@unstructured.io <mailto:support@unstructured.io>`__.

 Table of Content
 ****************